katza18/LLM-Trivia-Game/README.md

     ```

 ## Roadmap
+- [] Favorite questions/add to set.
+- [] Add question corrections for incorrect answer, poorly worded question.
-- [] Add user management
+- [] Add user management.
-- [] Add payment system to pay for OpenAPI usage
+- [] Add payment and tier system to pay for OpenAPI usage
 - [] Deploy
-- [] Add PDF extraction to create quizzes based on some text
+- [] Add PDF extraction to create quizzes based on text

 ## ShadCN
 Used in the frontend for prebuilt components.